-This fried rice recipe is made from leftovers—you know, that surplus of rice that seems to always remain from the batch you made for dinner or the extra carton that came with your Chinese take-out.
-It's a great recipe to have in your arsenal for just this purpose.
+This fried rice recipe is made from leftovers—you know, that surplus of rice that always seems to remain from the batch you made for dinner, or the extra carton that came with your Chinese takeout.
+It's a great recipe to have in your arsenal for just this purpose, and it reheats really well, too.

 - 1 tablespoon canola oil (or more as needed)